pygame-community/pygame-ce/docs/reST/ref/font.rst

       UCS-4 range are supported.
 For char strings a ``LATIN1`` encoding is assumed.
 The antialias argument is a boolean: if True the characters will have smooth edges.
 The color argument is the color of the text [e.g.: (0,0,255) for blue].
-The optional background argument is a color to use for the text background.
-If no background is passed the area outside the text will be transparent.
+The optional bgcolor argument is a color to use for the text background.
+If bgcolor is ``None`` the area outside the text will be transparent.

       The `wraplength` argument describes the width (in pixels) a line of text should be before wrapping to a new line.
 See